==This part of the post has been edited per request of the original poster==

 My questions are - How many ChIPseq experiments would you need to have enough for a PhD thesis?
-Would three chipseq experiments in async cells be enough to finish?
+Would three chipseq experiments be enough to finish?
 What happens if some of these experiments fail?
 How can I motivate myself to get this done?!

 Thanks for taking time to read this - I can give you more information

 Posted 25 September 2014 - 12:05 PM

 Hi, I can't answer your questions about how much is enough for the thesis, and I hope that someone will be able to answer this soon, but I can say something about this question: "How can I motivate myself to get this done?!"

 You are not alone with this.
 A lot of us have trouble during their thesis, advisors who don't care or are always absent, failing experiments etc.

 My own thesis (not PhD) was one long struggle or rather one long succession of failing experiments and worries, so I know how you feel.
 My motivation also dropped during times, but I kept going because I still had (and have) the final aim of getting that title and publish something, and to see that all the effort was not done in waste.

 When your motivation drops, just think of how it will be like when you finally get that PhD you worked so hard for, and think about how you've come a long way and now it's just about the "last steps" to be still taken...

 Il dort.
 Quoique le sort fût pour lui bien étrange,

 Il vivait.
 Il mourut quand il n'eut plus son ange;